R4h4/PyDoctorSender/README.md

 # PyDoctorSender - An unofficial Python API for DoctorSender

-PyDoctorsSender is an unofficial API wrapper for the email sending system [DoctorSender] (https://www.doctorsender.com/en/).
+PyDoctorsSender is an unofficial API wrapper for the email sending system [DoctorSender](https://www.doctorsender.com/en).
 It provides and easy and accessible way to automate everything you can do on the GUI and more.

+The full documentation can be found here: [docs](http://htmlpreview.github.io/?https://github.com/R4h4/docs/build/html/index.html)

 ## Installation
 ```installation